-Take two tablespoonfuls peanuts, two tablespoonfuls walnuts, one tablespoonful Brazil nuts, one tablespoonful pecans; chop all fine and add one cupful finely-ground toasted bread crumbs, one cupful sweet milk, one table-spoonful nut butter creamed in a little milk, two well-beaten eggs, a pinch of chopped sage and thyme.
-Mix thoroughly, put into oiled dish and bake twenty minutes in moderate oven.
+Take two tablespoonfuls peanuts, two tablespoonfuls walnuts, one tablespoonful Brazil nuts, one tablespoonful pecans; chop all fine and add one cupful finely-ground toasted bread crumbs, one cupful sweet milk, one tablespoonful nut butter creamed in a little milk, two wellbeaten eggs, a pinch of chopped sage and thyme.
+Mix thoroly, put into oiled dish and bake twenty minutes in moderate oven.
 Serve garnished with green parsley.